Anastasiya-m4c/wool-silk_ecommerce/README.md

 ## Admin & Management
 - As an admin, I want to create, edit, and delete in-person classes so I can keep the schedule updated.
 - As an admin, I want to upload/manage video tutorials so I can grow the library.
-- As an admin, I want to view bookings and enquiries so I can manage operations smoothly.
+- As an admin, I want to view enquiries so I can manage operations smoothly.

 ---

 ## Future Developments

 - **Tutorials Section:** Video content for learning felting techniques at home.
+The tutorial app has bee creating with coming soon messaging to promote this to existing user base.
 - **Waiting List:** Allow customers to join a waiting list for fully booked classes
 - **Class Capacity Management:** Automatic booking limits to prevent overbooking
 - **Multiple Images per Class:** Gallery view for each class showing examples